DylanLawless/DylanLawless.github.io/_topic/immunology/RAG_predict.md

 ## False positives in *Transib* domains do not negatively impact prediction

-Adaptive immunity is considered to have evolved through jawed vertebrates after integration of the RAG transposon into an ancestral antigen receptor gene  {% cite agrawal1998transposition hiom1998dna%}.
+Adaptive immunity is considered to have evolved through jawed vertebrates after integration of the RAG transposon into an ancestral antigen receptor gene  [agrawal1998transposition hiom1998dna].
 The *Transib* transposon is a 600 amino acid core region of RAG1 that targets RSS-like sequences in many invertebrates.
-A linked *RAG1/RAG2* was shown in the lower dueterosome (sea urchin), indicating an earlier common ancestor than the invertebrate  {% cite fugmann2006ancient%}, and more recently, a recombinatorially active RAG transposon (ProtoRAG) was found in the lower chordate amphioxus (or lancelet); the most basal extant chordate and a “living fossil of RAG”  {% cite huang2016discovery%}.
+A linked *RAG1/RAG2* was shown in the lower dueterosome (sea urchin), indicating an earlier common ancestor than the invertebrate  [fugmann2006ancient], and more recently, a recombinatorially active RAG transposon (ProtoRAG) was found in the lower chordate amphioxus (or lancelet); the most basal extant chordate and a “living fossil of RAG”  [huang2016discovery].

 ![False positives in *Transib* domains do not worsen probability prediction.
 The *Transib* domains contain critical conserved protein residues.